 The checks shouldn’t take long.
 My friend steps aside to wait for me.
 He has been in America for more than a decade.
 Must be a green card holder.
+Maybe even a citizen.
 Explains why he is not ‘randomly’ selected for extra checks.

 Also waiting for ‘random’ checks is an African woman and her daughter.
 And a white woman in hijab and her daughter.
 Turkish, Bosnian, Albanian, I can’t say.
 A cluster of Africans and Muslims at a European airport is not random anything.
 It is systematic.
 I teach statistical reasoning.
 I know how important it is to differentiate between random and systematic.
 At the security check point, I peep at their passports.
 The Africans are Nigerian.
 The other pair is Tunisian.
 In anger, I tell the security guy that this is not random anything.
 He too ignores me.
 The African woman says not to worry, we are just passing through, who wants to live in Germany?
 The Tunisian woman and her daughter go through cheerfully.
 She’s obviously used to it, resigned to it.
 I’m the only grumpy one.

 I find my way to my departure gate.
 I can’t find my colleague to continue the conversation.
 These lie-lie security people have denied me the opportunity of hearing trending thoughts and views on global health governance.
 Diarris God.